Salmon restoration project helps strengthen sockeye population in the Yakima Basin

 This next and final facility is an upstream adult fish collection structure at the base of Cle Elum Dam.
 Once completed, it will allow fully grown salmon to remain in the river longer as they return to spawn in the upper reaches of the Yakima Basin.
 Instead of being collected at the Roza Dam and traveling almost 60 miles by truck, fish collected at the new facility will only need to be trucked a thousand feet over the Cle Elum Dam.

-Together, both the downstream juvenile and upstream adult facilities play a critical role in supporting the sockeye life cycle and ultimately bringing salmon back home to the basin.
+Together, both the downstream juvenile and upstream adult facilities play a critical role supporting the sockeye life cycle and ultimately bringing salmon back home to the basin.

 Decades in the making